 There are some that sound painfully artificial like Thai and Arabic.
 This affects the course effectiveness a little (you don’t want to be mimicking a monotone native speaker), but the main drawback is that it makes working through the course drier and more boring than it needs to be.

 It’s best to use Pimsleur the way the course itself recommends: listening to a single 30 minute lesson a day, each day.
-Remember that the courses are designed to introduce you to a language gradually but consistently overtime.
+Remember that the courses are designed to introduce you to a language consistently overtime.

 To see significant results with Pimsleur you’re going to have to work through at least a couple levels of a language.
 At times the course may feel slow but trust the design.